craftcms/docs/docs/5.x/extend/filesystem-types.md

 # Filesystem Types

-In Craft 4, asset storage has been split into two concepts:
+Asset storage is split into two concepts:

-- **Filesystems** establish relationships between Craft and storage media, like the local disk or a storage bucket.
+- **Filesystems** establish relationships between Craft and a storage medium, like the local disk or an object storage API.
+A plugin can provide one or more [filesystem types](#filesystem-class).
 - **Volumes** organize assets into sources that make sense for a site’s content model, define fields available to assets, and bind those sources to filesystems.

-What would have been a volume type in Craft 3 is now a filesystem type.
+All volumes are represented by the same class, and are not extensible.

 ## Filesystem Class